Tom Seaver, heart and mighty arm of Miracle Mets, dies at 75 - WHIZ News

 “He will always be the heart and soul of the Mets, the standard which all Mets aspire to,” Mike Piazza, a former Mets catcher and Hall of Famer, tweeted when Seaver’s dementia diagnosis was announced.

 Nicknamed Tom Terrific and The Franchise, Seaver was a five-time 20-game winner and the 1967 NL Rookie of the Year.
-For his career, from 1967-86, he had a 311-205 record with a 2.86 ERA, 3,640 strikeouts and 61 shutouts.
+He went 311-205 with a 2.86 ERA, 3,640 strikeouts and 61 shutouts during an illustrious career that lasted from 1967-86.
 He became a constant on magazine covers and a media presence, calling postseason games on NBC and ABC even while still an active player.

-He was elected to the Hall of Fame in 1992 when he appeared on 425 of 430 ballots for a then-record 98.84%.
-His mark was surpassed in 2016 by Ken Griffey Jr., again in 2019 when Mariano Rivera became the first unanimous selection by baseball writers, and in 2020 when Derek Jeter fell one vote short of a clean sweep.
+“Tom Seaver hated to lose,” said Jerry Grote, his longtime catcher with the Mets.
+“In May of 1969, we had a celebration in the locker room when we reached .500 for the first time.
+Tom said, ‘We want more than .500, we want a championship.’”

-Seaver pitched for the Mets from 1967 until 1977, when he was traded to Cincinnati after a public spat with chairman M. Donald Grant over Seaver’s desire for a new contract.
+Seaver pitched for the Mets from 1967-77, when he was traded to Cincinnati after a public spat with chairman M. Donald Grant over Seaver’s desire for a new contract.
 It was a clash that inflamed baseball fans in New York.

 “My biggest disappointment?
 Leaving the Mets the first time and the difficulties I had with the same people that led up to it,” Seaver told The Associated Press ahead of his Hall induction in 1992.
 “But I look back at it in a positive way now.
 It gave me the opportunity to work in different areas of the country.”